 How Many Wipes Per Diaper Change?

-The numbers of wipes you will need for each individual diaper or nappy change will depend on how messy things are down there and how many wipes you like to use.
+The numbers you will need for each individual diaper or nappy change will depend on how messy things are down there and how many wipes you like to use.

-Typically, you should find the following information and averages helpful:
+Typically, you should find the following information and average number of wipes needed per change helpful:

-- You will need 1-3 wipes for a wet diaper (pee), unless the pee has leaked through.
+- You will need 1-3 for a wet diaper (pee), unless the pee has leaked through.

-- Cleaning a poopy diaper will usually need up to 10 wipes, depending on how messy it is.
+- Cleaning a poopy diaper will usually need up to 10, depending on how messy it is.

-- For those extreme poop blow-outs – the ones that leak through to your baby’s clothes – you may need closer to 20 wipes.
+- For those extreme poop blow-outs – the ones that leak through to your baby’s clothes – you may need closer to 20.

 How Many Baby Wipes Are In A Pack?

-To help calculate how many wipes you’ll need, the first thing we need to do is work out how many baby wipes are in the average pack.
+To help your calculation, the first thing we need to do is work out how many baby wipes are in the average pack.

 Depending on the manufacturer, wipes are typically sold in packs of 52, 56, 60 and 72, although some large value packs can contain 100 or more.